fdazen/fda-documentation/IBE_general.md

 Additional settings that are used by IBE can be found in other areas of the Admin Settings.

-**Contact Details:** (under 'Property Info') In order to create the best appearance, you should upload a company logo for IBE 3.5.Note - Any logo used should have a white background color and be in JPEG format.
+**Contact Details:** (under 'Property Info') In order to create the best appearance, you should upload a company logo for IBE 3.5.
+Note - Any logo used should have a white background color and be in JPEG format.

 **Room Types:** (under 'Rooms') You may add as many images to IBE as you like and they will display in a gallery.
 This is a great new feature to allow guests to get the full picture of the room they will be staying at.
 Simply add 3 pictures at a time, save and then add more.
 The preferred image type is JPEG.